 The Centurion Lounge is open for Platinum (Personal, Business, Charles Schwab, Morgan Stanley, etc.), Delta Reserve (when flying Delta), and Centurion (Black Card) cardholders with same-day boarding pass on any airline.
-Additionally, you will only be admitted within 3 hours of your departure time, unless you have a connecting flight.
+Additionally, you will only be admitted within 3 hours of your departure time, unless you are on a layover.

 If you are flying business class (e.g. EVA Air Business), check if it comes with lounge access (e.g. United Polaris SFO), since these invite-only lounges have stricter entry requirements and will likely be less crowded and of higher quality.

-Currently, cardholders are allowed 2 complimentary guests, but that will soon be changing in 2023.
-See official Amex page for more details.
-Platinum authorized users also get lounge access via their own cards.
+As of 2023, cardholders are no longer entitled to 2 complimentary guests*.
+Note that Platinum authorized users also get lounge access via their own cards.

-Current hours are 6am - 7pm M-Su (hopefully that can be extended as travel recovers).
+Current hours are 5am - 9pm Daily.
 Note that food & beverage service will stop around 30 minutes prior to lounge closing, so be sure to arrive a little earlier if you plan to eat!
-In addition, expect crowded lounges and even a wait to enter during peak hours.

 The lounge is located in Terminal 3 (E/F gates), which is mainly used for United flights.
 International Terminal G passengers can also access the lounge post-security as the terminals are connected by an air-side passageway.
 Passengers departing from all other terminals can use the lounge too but will need to exit T3 and re-clear security at their departure terminal.